broooo24/poker/README.md

 # poker

 **Run:**
-  - Donwload the javascript file and the index.html, and open the html file.
+  - Donwload the javascript file and the index.html, and open the html file in the browser.

 **Game Logic:**
   - You can play with 3 bot players, every player start with 500 money.